vkbo/novelWriter/docs/source/usage_format.rst

 ========

 Four levels of headings are allowed.
 For project notes they are free to be used as you see fit.
-That is, novelWriter doesn't assign the different headings any importance.
+That is, novelWriter doesn't assign the different headings any meaning.
 However, for novel documents they indicate the structural level of the novel and must be used correctly to produce the intended result.
 See :ref:`a_struct_heads` for more details.